 Quick Marketing Strategies Optometrists Can Start Immediately

 - Encourage current patients to write online reviews for your practice.
 The power of peer reviews cannot be overlooked- many times it’s the deciding factor for consumers and is also a very quick and inexpensive way of strengthening your practice.
+Check out this detailed guide to getting reviews for your optometry practice for more ideas and inspiration.

 - Lastly, be sure your website is mobile-friendly.
 57% of users say they won’t recommend a business with a poorly designed mobile site.
 Getting new visitors to your website is extremely important and with nearly 50% of online traffic done on mobile phones or tablets, a mobile-friendly website is now an absolute necessity.